 Around 80% of people with COVID-19 have mild or moderate illness and will recover without special treatment.
 About 15% will develop severe respiratory problems, and about 5% of cases are critical or life-threatening.

-The COVID-19 mortality rate is not yet known because, due to limited testing, it is uncertain how many people have contracted the virus.
-Most experts expect the overall mortality rate will be around 1%, or about 10 times higher than that of a typical seasonal flu.
+The COVID-19 mortality rate is not yet known because it remains uncertain how many people have contracted the virus.
+Many experts expect that the overall mortality rate will be around 1%, or about 10 times higher than that of a typical seasonal flu.

 How is the coronavirus diagnosed?

-If you think you may have been exposed to the coronavirus, contact a health care provider if you develop a fever, cough or difficulty breathing.
+If you think you may have been exposed to the coronavirus, contact a health care provider if you develop a fever, cough, difficulty breathing or other symptoms.
 Before you go to a clinic or hospital, call ahead so the staff can give you instructions and take appropriate precautions.

 How is COVID-19 treated?

-People with mild or moderate symptoms can usually receive supportive care at home, similar to care for the flu.
-This may include taking over-the-counter medications to manage fever and cough, drinking plenty or fluids, using a humidifier and getting adequate rest.
+People with mild or moderate illness can usually manage their symptoms with supportive care at home, similar to care for the flu.
+This may include taking over-the-counter medications for fever, cough and pain, drinking plenty of fluids, using a humidifier and getting adequate rest.

 In more severe cases, a person with COVID-19 may require hospitalization for more advanced care.
 This may involve breathing supplemental oxygen or, if patients can’t breathe on their own, the use of a ventilator machine.